anishshanbhag/RestFul-Web-Service/README.md

  ## Prerequisites
   Have an account on google app engine to host the project and set up a google cloud plugin on the IDE.

- ##Set up
+ ## Set up
- Download the project by using git
+ - Download the project using git
+ - Create an account here https://cloud.google.com/appengine/
+ - Create a project with an Instance ID.
+ - Create SQL instance .